 Reading this passage 2,000 years after the events it describes, it’s difficult to grasp the significance of the disciples’ laughter.
 We are so accustomed to hearing the stories of Christ’s miracles that they have become—paradoxically—mundane.
 We “know” that the story will end happily, and so the impact of the preceding episodes is reduced.

 But if we can for a moment put ourselves in Jairus’s place, then Christ’s promise to a grieving father that he need not be afraid must seem like an insensitive joke: empty words and empty consolation.

 To illustrate the point, consider something closer at hand.
 This week, across America, our country will observe Veterans Day.
 This day has come to represent a tribute to the courage and sacrifice of soldiers during times of war.
-We have witnessed such courage and sacrifice in recent years, and so perhaps this day should speak more powerfully to us today than it has before.
 But Veterans Day began as a commemoration of the end of the First World War.
 The leaders of that time consoled a war-weary population by assuring everyone that they had fought “the war to end all wars.”
 “Do not be afraid,” they promised; “all will be well.”

 It was a promise they could not keep.
 War, it seems, is a perpetual symptom of the human condition.
 Even the most peace-loving people cannot hide from it, for violence will seek them out, and they will be compelled to take up arms in defense of their lives and liberty.
 Our generation, like every generation, has been reminded of this, all too well.